 Learning Labs, Inc.

 Duke Fisher is a trusted facilitator and mediator who facilitates meaningful conversation in schools, universities, and organizations worldwide.
 He is committed to building bridges to all of his participants and ensuring their needs are honored.
 Duke has been a New York State Certified Mediation Trainer since 1989.
 He is the past director of the Dispute Resolution Center for Delaware and Chenango Counties and has taught mediation courses worldwide, including at Hofstra and Albany Law Schools.
-As the lead trainer for the Skidmore College Project on Restorative Justice, Duke frequently trains educational institutions in restorative practices that help build community, respond to incidents of misconduct, and successfully reintegrate students after suspension.
+As a lead trainer for the University of San Diego Center for Restorative Justice, Duke frequently trains community agencies and educational institutions in restorative practices that help build community, respond to incidents of crime or misconduct, and successfully reintegrate students after suspension.
 Duke is the 2007 “Lawrence P. Cooke Peace Innovator Award” recipient recognized for his never-ending search for creative methods to support effective learning and address conflict.